 “A lot of these names on a year-to-date basis, have been pretty beaten up,” said Manash Goswami, portfolio manager with First Asset Investment Management Inc. “If you’re looking for value, you definitely want to look at sectors that have lagged - energy has been one of those.”

-Hudson's Bay Co, which reports quarterly results on Thursday, fell 3.5 percent to C$9.73, tracking U.S. department store stocks which slumped after Macy's Inc warned of a bigger-than-expected drop in gross margins.
+Hudson's Bay Co HBC.TO, which reports quarterly results on Thursday, fell 3.5 percent to C$9.73, tracking U.S. department store stocks which slumped after Macy's Inc M.N warned of a bigger-than-expected drop in gross margins.